barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 Personally, I recommend you to take time with the second paper, it gives us some insights about Inception.
 Now I may summarize the idea of the paper:
-##### General Design Principles:
+### General Design Principles:
-- **Avoid representational bottlenecks**: We shouldn't reduce the size as well as the dimension of the input to abruptly, especially in the first layers.
+- **Avoid representational bottlenecks**: We shouldn't reduce the size as well as the dimension of the input too abruptly, especially in the first layers.
 The representation size ought to be shrinked mildly thoughout the network in order to avoid the loss of information.
 - **Higher dimensional representations are easier to process**: Adding more filters per tile is encouraged for the purpose of faster training.
 - **Spatial aggregation can be done over lower dimensional embeddings without much or any loss in representational power**.
 Considering adjacent layers are highly correlated, it results in much less loss of information during dimension reduction.
 So why not reducing the dimension for a faster learning?
 - **Balance the width and depth of the network**: We should increase both the depth of the network and the number of filters per stage for the optimal improvement.

-##### Factorizing Convolution:
+### Factorizing Convolution:
 In my own experience, before reading this paper, I had always had an impression that a larger filter size will lead to a faster training due to the fact that larger filter size make smaller feature maps.
 However, it turns out that instead of using a large filter, we should factorize it into smaller filter layers.
-For instance, a two 3x3 layer is more preferable than a 5x5 filter.
+For instance, two 3x3 layers are more preferable than a 5x5 filter.

 <p align="center">